CourtHive/tods-competition-factory/documentation/docs/governors/schedule-governor.md

 ## scheduleProfileRounds

-Auto-schedules all rounds which have been specified in a `schedulingProfile` which has been saved to the tournamentRecord using `competitionEngine.setSchedulingProfile`.
+Auto-schedules all rounds which have been specified in a `schedulingProfile` which has been saved to the tournamentRecord using [engine.setSchedulingProfile](#setschedulingprofile).
+See [Scheduling Profile](/docs/concepts/scheduling-profile).

 :::note
 SINGLES and DOUBLES `matchUps` will be scheduled, but not TEAM `matchUps`.